FelisDiligens/md-table-tools/README.md

-> ⚠️ Work in progress
+> **Warning**
+> Work in progress.
+API may change in the future, bugs may rear their ugly head...
+> Use with care!
+If in doubt, ask me. :)

 # MultiMarkdown table tools